octobercms/docs/user-guide/quickstart/backend/system-updates.md

 ### Disable the Demo Plugin

 October CMS ships with a demo plugin that provides some example pages.
-You don't need it anymore — let's disable it.
+You don't need it anymore, so let's disable it.

 1. On the **Settings → Updates & Plugins** page, click **Manage Plugins**.
 2. Find **October.Demo** in the list.